-Upon receipt of initial statements from the participants, the Title IX coordinator will review the information with the Dean of Students.
+Upon receipt of initial statements from the participants, the Title IX coordinator will review the information.
 Where the review indicates a possible violation of the Sexual Misconduct Policy, the Title IX coordinator will refer the case to a neutral investigator(s) of the College’s choosing.
 The investigation is designed to provide fair, reliable gathering of facts.
 The investigation will be thorough, impartial, and fair; and all individuals will be treated with appropriate sensitivity and respect.
 The process will be conducted in a manner that is respectful of individual privacy concerns.

 It is the responsibility of the investigator to gather information relevant to the facts provided by the statements of the participants to the extent reasonable and possible.
 Such information gathering will include, but is not limited to, speaking with the participants and any other individuals who may have relevant information, gathering any available physical or medical evidence, including documents, communications between the participants, and other electronic records as necessary and appropriate.
 Participants will have an equal opportunity to be heard, submit information, and identify witnesses who may have relevant information.